 South America has no shortage of important rivers, however the longest is the Amazon River.
 It is the second longest river in the world, after the Nile.
-It starts high in the Andes, and flows for 4,040 miles (6,500 km) through Brazil and into the Atlantic Ocean.
+It starts high in the Andes, and flows for 4,040 miles (6,500 km) through Brazil, and into the Atlantic Ocean.

 The Amazon River can be seen from outer space.

 By volume of water and surface area, Lake Titicaca, in the Andes, on the border of Bolivia and Peru, is the largest lake in South America.
-It is also known as the world’s highest navigable lake, lying at 12,500 feet (3,810 metres) above sea level.
-It covers 3,200 square miles (8,300 square km), and from north to south it covers a distance of 120 miles (190 km) and is 50 miles (80 km) across at its widest point.
+It is also known as the world’s highest navigable lake, lying at 12,500 feet (3,810 meters) above sea level.
+It covers 3,200 square miles (8,300 square km), and from north to south it covers a distance of 120 miles (190 km), and is 50 miles (80 km) across at its widest point.

 Off the coast of Chile, you will find the Isla Grande of Chiloe.
 This is South America’s largest island.
-It is 112 miles (180 km) long and 31 miles (50 km) wide.
+It is 112 miles (180 km) long, and 31 miles (50 km) wide.

 The incredible Inca estate, high up in the Andes mountains is one of the New Seven Wonders of the World.

-South America is home to many endangered animals such as the jaguar,the giant armadillo, the buffy-headed marmoset, the giant otter, the pygmy short tailed opossum , the Amazonian manatee, the Orinoco crocodile, the Panamanian golden frog and the Galapagos giant tortoise.
+South America is home to many endangered animals, such as the jaguar, the giant armadillo, the buffy-headed marmoset, the giant otter, the pygmy short tailed opossum, the Amazonian manatee, the Orinoco crocodile, the Panamanian golden frog, and the Galápagos giant tortoise.

-South America has many valuable natural resources, such as gold, silver, copper, iron ore, tin and petroleum.
+South America has many valuable natural resources, such as gold, silver, copper, iron, ore, tin, and petroleum.